Road Trip Rule #1: Bring something awesome to listen to. Preferably hours of material - not one 30 minute CD.

 After staying in St. George way too long, I forced myself back in the car.
 I actually had to get to West L.A.
 Music by 9:00 p.m. because I wanted to have a little looksey at a stage piano I've been lusting after.
 Oh, yes.
 The Korg SV-1 (which is nerd talk for "stellar keyboard").
 To make a long story short, I did arrive in the nick of time and you will see my lovely keyboard if you come to my next show (which is this Saturday, 9:00 p.m. at Jazzy Java in St. George, UT).

-Beach Boys, Ray Charles, TheRighteous Bros., Johnny Mathis, Nancy Sinatra, Sam Cooke, Glen Campbell, Lou Rawls, Jan & Dean, Henry Mancini, The Lettermen, Paul Revere & Raiders, Monkees, Buckinghams, April & Nino,Sonny & Cher, Chris Montez, Andy Williams, Quincy Jones, Joe Cocker, Ike &Tina Turner, and Mel Torme.
+But, really.
+The icing on the cake?
+Legendary bass player Carol Kaye happened to be giving a bass clinic at West L.A.
+Music when I arrived.
+Carol has played electric bass and guitar on hit records for the following artists (and many more): Beach Boys, Ray Charles, TheRighteous Bros., Johnny Mathis, Nancy Sinatra, Sam Cooke, Glen Campbell, Lou Rawls, Jan & Dean, Henry Mancini, The Lettermen, Paul Revere & Raiders, Monkees, Buckinghams, April & Nino,Sonny & Cher, Chris Montez, Andy Williams, Quincy Jones, Joe Cocker, Ike &Tina Turner, and Mel Torme.
 Not only is Carol a female pioneer in the music industry, but a white female who played in all the prestigious black jazz clubs of her time.
 This woman is inspiring.

-1. hi Mindy ! real cool shoes! i bet you didn't run a hindred miles in these!!
+hi Mindy ! real cool shoes! i bet you didn't run a hindred miles in these!!

-just wsanted to share with you the first steps of my boy who did them on your music!! thank you ! you have added poetry to this touching moments!here is the link to the very short videos:http://lescrapdesoph.blogspot.com/2010/10/first-steps-en-avant.html
+ReplyDeletejust wsanted to share with you the first steps of my boy who did them on your music!! thank you ! you have added poetry to this touching moments!here is the link to the very short videos:http://lescrapdesoph.blogspot.com/2010/10/first-steps-en-avant.html

 have a great trip!